objectiv/objectiv-analytics/bach/docs/source/open-model-hub/models/index.rst

 The open model hub is  toolkit that contains functions and models that can be applied on data collected with Objectiv’s Tracker.
 There are three types of functions/models:
-1. Helper functions.
+1. :doc:`Helper functions <helper-functions/index>`.
 These helper functions simplify manipulating and analyzing the data.
-2. Aggregation models.
+2. :doc:`Aggregation models <aggregation/index>`.
 These models consist of a combination of Bach instructions that run some of the more common data analyses or product analytics metrics.
-3. Machine learning models.
+3. :doc:`Machine learning models <machine-learning/index>`.